Quickstart: Create your first function in Azure using Visual Studio

 In Solution Explorer, right-click the project and select Publish.

 Subscription Your subscription The Azure subscription to use.
-Resource Group myResourceGroup Name of the resource group in which to create your function app.
-Choose New to create a new resource group.
-App Service Plan Consumption plan Make sure to choose the Consumption under Size after you click New to create a serverless plan.
-Also, choose a Location in a region near you or near other services your functions access.
-When you run in a plan other than Consumption, you must manage the scaling of your function app.
-Storage Account General purpose storage account An Azure storage account is required by the Functions runtime.
-Click New to create a general purpose storage account.
-You can also use an existing account that meets the storage account requirements.
+Accept this subscription or select a new one from the drop-down list.
+Resource group Name of your resource group The resource group in which to create your function app.
+Select an existing resource group from the drop-down list or choose New to create a new resource group.
+Hosting Plan Name of your hosting plan Select New to configure a serverless plan.
+Make sure to choose the Consumption under Size.
+When you publish your project to a function app that runs in a Consumption plan, you pay only for executions of your functions app.
+Other hosting plans incur higher costs.
+If you run in a plan other than Consumption, you must manage the scaling of your function app.
+Location Location of the app service Choose a Location in a region near you or other services your functions access.
+Azure Storage General-purpose storage account An Azure Storage account is required by the Functions runtime.
+Select New to configure a general-purpose storage account.
+You can also choose an existing account that meets the storage account requirements.

 Test your function in Azure

-?name=<YOUR_NAME>to this URL and execute the request.
+/api/HttpExample?name=Functionsto the base URL and run the request.

 The URL that calls your HTTP trigger function is in the following format:

 Go to this URL and you see a response in the browser to the remote GET request returned by the function, which looks like the following example:

 Clean up resources